-In this step, the Client MUST process the GPOs as follows:
+In this step, the Client MUST process the GPO as follows:

 - Check for the functionality version of the GPO.
 If the gPCFunctionalityVersion field of the Group Policy Object Search message (as defined in [MS-ADA1] section 2.278) is not set to 2, the GPO MUST NOT be included in the rest of the protocol sequence.
 The GPO MUST be considered denied. - 2.
 Check whether the GPO has been disabled.
-The GPO MUST be considered denied in either of the following two cases: - If the Flags field of the results of the Group Policy Object Search message has the 0x00000001 flag set, and if the policy application is part of user policy mode. - If the Flags field of the results of the Group Policy Object Search message has the 0x00000002 flag set, and if the policy application is part of computer policy mode. - 3.
+The GPO MUST be considered denied in either of the following two cases: - If the decimal representation of the Flags bit field is equal to 1, and if the policy application is part of user policy mode. - If the decimal representation of the Flags bit field is equal to 2, and if the policy application is part of computer policy mode. - 3.
 Perform security filtering.
-The ntSecurityDescriptor attribute that is retrieved for each GPO MUST be treated as a security descriptor, as specified in [MS-ADLS] section 2.253.
-This security descriptor, discretionary access control list (DACL), MUST be checked for an access control entry (ACE) that grants the extended right ApplyGroupPolicy (as specified in [MS-ADTS] section 5.1.3.2.1) to an Active Directory security group for which the policy target account is a member.
-If the right is denied by an ACE for which the policy target account is a member, the GPO is to be considered denied.
+Using abstract element Group Policy Client AD Connection Handle, retrieve the attribute nTSecurityDescriptor which is described in [MS-ADLS] section 2.257.
+This security descriptor, discretionary access control list (DACL), MUST be checked for an access control entry (ACE) that grants the extended right ApplyGroupPolicy (as specified in [MS-ADLS] section 5.1.3.2.1) to an Active Directory security group for which the policy target account is a member.
+The access check is done against the abstract element Policy Target Security Token.<35> If the right is denied by an ACE for which the policy target account is a member, the GPO is to be considered denied.
 Otherwise, the entry grants that right, and that GPO is to be considered allowed. - Checks for an empty GPO: GPO MUST be considered denied if the GPO versions consisting of GPO container version and GPO file system version are both 0.
 The GPO attribute versionNumber stores the 32-bit container version in Active Directory.